 Immersion: By using your hands to interact with objects in a virtual environment, you can create a more immersive experience.
 You can reach out and touch objects as if they were really there, making the experience more realistic and engaging.

 Intuitive controls: Hand tracking can make controls more intuitive and natural.
 Instead of having to use a controller to simulate hand movements, you can use your hands.
-This can make it easier for new users to get started with VR, as they do not have to learn complex button combinations to perform actions.

 Fine motor control: Hands are incredibly dexterous, which makes them well-suited for performing fine motor tasks in VR.
 This can include things such as manipulating small objects, adjusting controls, or typing on a virtual keyboard.